 Websites for Local Freelance Jobs

 Perhaps you aren’t creative or tech-savvy.
-Maybe you are looking for freelance jobs in your area that are more hands-on.
+You may be looking for freelance jobs in your area that are more hands-on.
 TaskRabbit is perfect for “offline” jobs, while Craigslist can handle it all.
 You might want to take a look at these platforms to determine if they are a good fit for your next freelance job offer:

 - Craigslist – as one of the most visited websites in the United States, Craigslist is a great way to get eyes on your gig.
 Being an incredibly inclusive platform, you can offer almost any service here.
 This website is convenient for local jobs, but you can also find remote work opportunities here.